 Claiming benefits if you live, move or travel abroad

-5. Illness, injury and disability benefits
+5. Illness and injury benefits

 Statutory Sick Pay (SSP)